SEMICeu/documentation/datamodel.md

 ![EA-example.png](./EA-example.png)

 In the middle the UML graphical representation is shown.
 On the right hand side the tags for the selected class _Person_.
-Right from the graphical represenation the attributes and relationships of the class are shown.
+Right from the graphical representation the attributes and relationships of the class are shown.